Zimbabwe Domestic Twenty20: 2009–10 season

 The tournament was renamed as the Stanbic Bank 20 Series.
 Stanbic Bank (Uganda) Limited was the new sponsors.
 This was after the reorganization of Zimbabwean cricket and as a result, new franchises started taking part in the competition.
 They are Mashonaland Eagles (formerly Northerns), Southern Rocks (formerly Southerns), Mountaineers (formerly Easterns), Matabeleland Tuskers (formerly Westerns), and Mid West Rhinos (formerly Centrals).
 In addition, the Desert Vipers also participated as a sixth team.
-Craig Williams captained the side.
+Craig Williams captained the team.

 Mountaineers was easily the strongest team in the tournament final, but they were quite shaky in the group stage.
 Among the 5 matches they played, they won 3 and lost 2.
 Stronger than them was Mashonaland Eagles, who had finished first in the pool.
 Particularly effective against them was Eagle's bowler Ray Price who downed them by 82 runs at Harare taking remarkable figures of 5/12 in just 17 deliveries finishing off the game by the stumping of Natsai Mushangwe.

 Mountaineers, however, brought their "A" game to the final.
 They put their disaster of the previous morning by beating their heavily favored opponents by a massive nine wickets.
 After bowling out their vaunted opponents for just 105 with Greg Smith taking 3/11 and Prosper Utseya 3/24, they cruised to the target as renowned internationals and former schoolmates Hamilton Masakadza (64*) and Tatenda Taibu (37*) took their team to the inaugural Stanbic Bank 20 Series title.

 Despite all this, perhaps the most mind-blowing was Desert Vipers's performance.
 Coming into the tournament from the minnow cricketing nation of Namibia, nobody had much expectations on Namibia.
 However, they exceeded all expectations to finish third first in the group stage, then defeating the much more vaunted Matabeleland Tuskers (who won the tournament just a season back in 2008–09 as Westerns) by 31 runs.
 After the Vipers were restricted to 126/7 (despite Raymond van Schoor scoring 46), with Christopher Mpofu taking 2/26, Tuskers were bowled out for 91 (Tawanda Mupariwa's 31 proved to be the highest score of the innings), with Louis Klazinga taking 2/13 and Dirk Viljoen 2/14.

 There was also another record set during the final.
 The final at Harare Sports Club between the Mountaineers and Eagles attracted an audience of 7500, which is the biggest attendance ever for a domestic match in living memory.
 As a result, Zimbabwe Cricket officially expressed its delight at the record turn-outs.

 A number of former players and overseas players were contracted by the franchises specifically for the tournament.
 Anthony Ireland and Ian Harvey appeared for the Southern Rocks, Dougie Marillier for Mash Eagles, Andy Blignaut for Matabeleland Tuskers, Greg Smith for the Mountaineers and Darren Stevens and Ollie Rayner for Kwekwe's MidWest Rhinos.
 So successful was this edition that a second edition was staged in November that same year.